gridsome/gridsome.org/docs/config.md

 # Project configuration

-A basic `gridsome.config.js` file would look something like this:
+Gridsome requires `/gridsome.config.js` to work.
+Plugin and project settings is located here.
+A basic config file would look something like this:

 ```js
 export default {